ceitt/SWBio-Data-Science-Assessment/README.md

 ## Additional information
 #### Before each of the visulaization there are several lines of code which adjust the data types of the data frames
 #### This is done to allow for all data frames to be consolicated into one using pd.concat
+#### There are several bits of infromation displayed on the terminal as the code is running, this simply corisonds to several 'sanity checks' written into the code regarding the dataframe contents and data types, this information is not pertinent to the final analysis

+## Output Figures
+### CB.png
+#### The figure for the short term heat stress implies that there is not any significant differnce between any groups in their expression of the target putative venom genes, as there are no distinct clusters
+#### This can possibly be interpreted as putative venom genes being uneffected by stress responses or that they are supported by the coral to maintain consistent experession dispite stress responses
+##### There is evidence that the corals in this study mounted a stress response based on differently expressed genes on a whole transcriptome level
+### RSS.png
+#### The visulazation for the long term heat stress displays a nearly identcal result to the short term heat stress
+#### There is no distinction between any groups, implaying the same conclustions as those for the short term heat stress
+##### The greatest difference for the long term heat stress compared to the short term heat stress is that there is more varience captured by principal components 1 and 2 for the short term heat stress (94.68&) than those for the long term heat stress (80.98%), meaning that less of the data are explained by components 1 and 2